-To find a network pharmacy, you can look in your Provider Directory, visit our website (Humana.com), or call Customer Care (phone numbers are located in Chapter 2, Section 1 of this booklet).
+To find a network pharmacy, you can look in your Provider Directory, visit our website www.humana.com, or call Customer Care.
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)

 You may go to any of our network pharmacies.
 If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.